Ottoman Bosnia and Herzegovina: Ottoman Rule

 According to an Ottoman Muslim account of the Austro-Russian–Turkish War (1735–39) translated into English by C. Fraser, Bosnian Muslim women fought in battle since they "acquired the courage of heroes" against the Austrian Germans at the siege of Osterwitch-atyk (Östroviç-i âtık) fortress.
 Bosnian Muslim women and men were among the casualties during the Battle of Osterwitchatyk.
 Bosnian Muslim women fought in the defense of the fortress of Būzin (Büzin).
 Women and men resisted the Austrians at the Chetin (Çetin) Fortress.
 The women of the Bosnians were deemed to be militaristic according to non-Ottoman records of the war between the Ottomans and Austrians and they played a role in the Bosnian success in battle against the Austrian attackers.
 Yeni Pazar, Izvornik, Östroviç-i âtık, Çetin, Būzin, Gradişka, and Banaluka were struck by the Austrians.
 A French account described the bravery in battle of Bosnian Muslim women who fought in the war.

 The Ottoman Sultans attempted to implement various economic and military reforms in the early 19th century in order to address the grave issues mostly caused by the border wars.
 The reforms, however, were usually met with resistance by the military captaincies of Bosnia.

-Flag of Bosnia Vilayet gathered thousands of Bosniaks to seek independence in (1878).
+Flag of Bosnia Vilayet gathered thousands of Bosniaks to seek independence in 1878.

 The most famous of these insurrections was the 1831–1832 one, headed by Captain Husein Gradaščević (Zmaj od Bosne, the Bosnian Dragon), who raised a full-scale rebellion in the province, joined by thousands of native Bosnian soldiers.
 Despite winning several notable victories, the rebels were eventually defeated in a battle near Sarajevo in 1832.
 Internal discord contributed to the failure of the rebellion, because Gradaščević was not supported by much of the Herzegovinian nobility.
 The rebellion was extinguished by 1850, but the Empire continued to decline.

-The Ottoman rule lasted for over four hundred years, until 1878, although nominally Bosnia-Herzegovina remained Ottoman territory (without actual effective rule) until 1908 when it officially became part of Austria-Hungary.
+Ottoman rule lasted for over four hundred years, until 1878.
+Although nominally Bosnia-Herzegovina remained Ottoman territory (without actual effective rule) until 1908, when it officially became part of Austria-Hungary.